MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Remove-SmbServerCertificateMapping.md

 ### -SkipClientCertificateAccessCheck

 Specifies whether the server should skip the check for client certificate access when a client connects.
+This parameter only applies when the server certificate mapping **RequireClientAuthentication** value is `$true`.
 When this parameter is set to `$true`, the server will not perform the access control checks based on the client certificates.
-This can be useful in scenarios where the server is acting as a gateway or proxy, and does not need to perform full certificate validation.
+This can be useful in scenarios where the server is acting as a gateway or proxy and client certificate validation is sufficient.

 However, it can also increase the risk of security breaches.
-When this parameter is set to `$false`, the server will check whether the client has access to the certificate it presents before allowing the client to connect.
+When this parameter is set to `$false`, the server will perform the access control checks based on the client certificates in addition to the client certificate validation before allowing the client to connect.

 ```yaml
 Type: Boolean[]